PranamBhat/AzureDotNet/readme.md

 # REST Http Client

-RESTme (Restme) is a collectino of useful utility tools implemented in .NET Core aiming to increase productivity and keep code simplicity.
+Simplified Azure Storage Client in .NET Core is a collectino of useful utility tools implemented in .NET Core aiming to increase productivity and keep code simplicity.
 Currently it includes: RESTful HTTP Client, Azure Storage Client, Redis Cache Client.

 All tools are wrapped into single class **Restme()** to keep everything simple, the class will automatically identify whether it's used as HTTP Client, Azure Storage Client or Redis Cache Client.